Loading Events

 Decolonizing Interreligious Studies and Dialogue

-Associate Professor of African Religious Thought and Democracy
+Associate Professor of African Religious Thought and Democracy, University of Virginia

-K. Christine Pae, is professor of religion and women’s and gender studies and chair of the Department of Religion.
-Trained as a social ethicist, she specializes in transnational feminist ethics, ethics of peace and war, spiritual activism, sexual ethics, and Asian/Asian American feminist theologies.
-Many of her publications take U.S. military prostitution in South Korea as a critical site for producing feminist knowledge concerning militarized violence, faith-based popular resistance, and a theology of peace.
-She has authored A Transpacific Imagination of Theology, Ethics, and Spiritual Activism (2023) and co-edited Embodying Antiracist Christianity (2023) and Searching for the Future in the Past: Renewing Feminist Theological Voices (2024).
+K. Christine Pae, PhD is Professor of Religion/Ethics and Women’s and Gender Studies and Chair of the Religion Department at Denison University in Ohio.
+Trained as a social ethicist, Pae teaches and researches ethics of peace and war, transnational feminist ethics and theologies, spiritual activism, and U.S. military prostitution industries in Asia.
+Her emerging research is the global alliance of Christian Zionism.
+She is the author of A Transpacific Imagination of Theology, Ethics, and Spiritual Activism: Doing Feminist Ethics Transnationally (2023) and the co-editor of Embodying Antiracist Christianity: Asian/American Theological Resources for Just Racial Relations (2023) and Searching for the Future in the Past: Reclaiming Feminist Theological Visions (2024).

 This event will be available ONLY online.